-Figure 5 shows that the number of enterprises within each sector remained relatively stable between 2004 and 2006 (values for 2005 were not reported), with slight decreases in the steel, petroleum/petrochemical, construction materials, and non-ferrous metals sectors and a slight increase in the electric power sector.
+Fig. 5 shows that the number of enterprises within each sector remained relatively stable between 2004 and 2006 (values for 2005 were not reported).
 Overall, the initial list of 1008 enterprises issued in 2004 was revised to reflect the fact that 19 enterprises were added to the program and 29 enterprises dropped out for various reasons including closure and consolidation, bringing the total number of Top-1000 enterprises in 2006 to 998.
+Between 2005 and 2006, energy consumption (shown in